WAMPUS

 Two.

-I remember thinking—this is it.
+And all I could think—clear as a headline—was: This is it.
 This is where it ends.

 “No.”